-§ 110.05 APPLICATIONS FOR LICENSE.
+§ 110.06 APPLICATIONS FOR LICENSE.

 (A) Form.
-Every application for a license issued under this subchapter shall be on a form provided by the city.
-Every application shall state the name of the applicant, the applicant's age, representations as to the applicants character, with references as the Council may require, the type of license applied for, the business in connection with which the proposed license will operate and its location, a description of the premises, whether the applicant is owner and operator of the business, how long the applicant has been in that business at that place and other information as the Council may require from time to time.
-An application for a consumption and display permit shall be in the form prescribed by the Commissioner of Public Safety and shall also contain the information required in this section.
+Every application for a license issued under this sub-chapter shall be on a form provided by the city.
+Every application shall state the name of the applicant, the applicant's age, representations as to the applicants' character, with references as the Council may require, the type of license applied for, the business in connection with which the proposed license will operate and its location, a description of the premises, whether the applicant is owner and operator of the business, how long the applicant has been in that business at that place, and other information as the Council may require from time to time.
+In the case of an application for an on-sale intoxicating liquor license, the application shall specifically describe the compact and contiguous premises within which liquor may be dispense and consumed.
+The area of service and consumption shall not include any parking lot or public sidewalk.
+An application for an on-sale intoxicating liquor license shall be in the form prescribed by the Commissioner of Public Safety and shall also contain the information required in this section.
 The form shall be verified and filed with the city.
 No person shall make a false statement in an application.

 (B) Financial responsibility.
-Prior to the issuance of any license under this subchapter, the applicant shall demonstrate proof of financial responsibility as defined in M.S. § 340A.409, as it may be amended from time to time, with regard to liability under M.S. § 340A.801, as it may be amended from time to time.
-This proof will be filed with the city, and, in the case of a consumption and display permit, shall be filed with the Commissioner of Public Safety.
-Any liability insurance policy filed as proof of financial responsibility under this section shall conform to M.S. § 340A.409, as it may be amended from time to time.
-Operation of a business which is required to be licensed by this subchapter without having on file with the city at all times effective proof of financial responsibility is a cause for revocation of the license.
+Prior to the issuance of any license under this chapter, the applicant shall demonstrate proof of financial responsibility as defined in Minn.
+Stat. § 340A.409 and with regard to liability under M.S. § 340A.801 as those statutes are amended from time to time.
+This proof will be filed with the city and with the Commissioner of Public Safety.
+Any liability insurance policy filed as proof of financial responsibility under this section shall conform to Minn.
+Stat. § 340A.409 as amended.
+Operation of a business which is required to be licensed by this sub-chapter without having on file with the city at all times effective proof of financial responsibility is a cause for revocation of the license.

-§ 110.06 LICENSE FEES AND TERMStilizer Application Control
+§ 110.07 LICENSE FEES AND TERMS.